joeneb24/Project-1/README.md

 - Both of the histograms above have similar shapes.
 We can see that high visibility items are quite low in count.
 We also see that the higher the item outlet sales, the count of item are being sold at that higher price.
 - We also see that the store carries more low fat items in the stores.
 - From the heat map above, we also see that most of the data features do not have a lot or correlation between each other, making it harder to predict testing data.
 We may need more data to work with or add new features to the data to better predict sales.
-- From the data, we can predict item outlet sales using linear regression models, but
+- From the data, we can predict item outlet sales using linear regression models.

 # Final Recommedation
-- We may need more data and more data features for better sales predictions, but if we needed to predict sales now the linear regression model work the best.
+- We may need more data and more data features for better sales predictions, but if we needed to predict sales now the linear regression model works the best.